Naaree interviewed Neha Kanodia, Founder of the GoGaga Dating App, to learn about her startup journey and the lessons she has learned from it.

 What are 3 key lessons that you have learned?

 After starting Go-Gaga-App.com, I have learned that perseverance is the key to solve any problem.
-Specific to startups, I now strongly believe that the product should be something which customers love.
+Specific to startups, I now strongly believe that the product should be something that customers love.
 Customer really bhagwan hai!

 There is no limit or end to learning.
 The more people you meet, the more you learn.
 If not anything, you learn another perspective.
 Starting up is the best way to learn since you have no choice but to learn. 🙂